Anety5/IOA13/README.md

 ## Features

--   **✍️ Content Optimizer**: Revise text with fine-grained controls for audience, goal, formality, complexity, and tone.
-Includes proofreading and plagiarism checks.
+-   **✍️ Content Optimizer**: A versatile workspace for all text-based projects.
+Input your content, then **Summarize**, provide a custom instruction to **Modify**, or use fine-grained controls to **Optimize** it for a specific audience, goal, and tone.
+Supports text and image attachments for richer context.
--   **💡 Project Studio**: A flexible workspace to upload documents (.txt) and images, then use one-click AI actions like "Summarize" or "Modify" to transform your content.
 -   **🌐 AI Translator**: Translate text between **over 70 languages** with auto-detection and text-to-speech capabilities to hear the translated content.
--   **🖼️ Image Studio**: Generate high-quality images from text prompts using Imagen 4.
+-   **🖼️ Image Studio**: Generate high-quality images from text prompts using Imagen 4, or upload your own image and use AI to edit it.
 Apply artistic style presets like "Photorealistic," "Anime," and "3D" to enhance your creations.
--   **💬 AI Assistant**: Engage in helpful conversations with an integrated AI chat assistant available throughout the app.
+-   **💬 AI Assistant**: Engage with an intelligent AI assistant that provides dynamic, context-aware suggestions based on the content you are currently working on.
--   **📁 My Projects**: Save and organize all your work—optimized text, project studio sessions, translations, and images—directly in your browser's local storage.
+-   **📁 My Projects**: Save and organize all your work—optimized text, translations, and images—directly in your browser's local storage.
 -   **✨ Coming Soon**: We are actively working on integrating **Video Generation** capabilities to bring your stories and ideas to life in a new dimension.

 ## Technology Stack